cyrusimap/cyrus-imapd/docsrc/imap/developer/jmap.rst

 Compile JMAP support into Cyrus
 -------------------------------

-1. Set the ``--enable-http`` option when running autoconf to enable JMAP (and DAV) support in Cyrus.
+1. Enable JMAP (and DAV) in Cyrus:

+    * ``./configure --enable-http --enable-jmap`` along with your other configuration options.

 2. Enable :ref:`conversation support <imap-concepts-deployment-db-conversations>`